 Though the majority of our destinations have multiple shore excursion options, there are a few ports that do not.

 - Are the shore excursions led by Azamara staff?

 Shore excursions are led by knowledgeable and experienced guides who work with reputable local independent operators.
-The exceptions are Cruise Global, Bike Local and Azamara Chef Experience tours, which are lead by Azamara staff.
+The exceptions are Cycling and Azamara Chef Experience tours, which are lead by Azamara staff.

 - What if my shore excursion runs late and we miss the ship departure?